preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 More on Scope Navigation Path
 ---------------------------------
 Navigation path is a special case, it's used for creating a navigation.
 When you have selected start node you can choose navigation depth.
 There's also a view available, specifically for Navigation Path - Navigation View.
 Select it under Display.
+It's only available if you first select Navigation Path as Scope.

 **A tip**: When you're creating a Page Type, selecting Current Node for a Navigation Path can be very useful.
 Wherever that Page Type is used, the view (Navigation View) always starts at the current node for that page.